influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 ## Calculate value between events

-Events are recorded for when hazardous substance starts to release and when hazardous substances stop releasing.
+Events are recorded for when a day starts and ends.
 I would like to calculate the average temperature value during that period.
-If each batch is identified with a tag, it means that the start and end is the only range when data will be collected for this series and ultimately the data will age out.
-If we have many tanks to brew beer at the same time, we should be able to use tags to correctly calculate this.
+If each day is identified with a tag, it means that the start and end is the only range when data will be collected for this series and ultimately the data will age out.
+If we have many days recorded, we should be able to use tags to correctly calculate this.
 But, an example detailing this out would be useful.

 ## Record data points with added context